Lesser Spot-Nosed Guenon, Cercopithecus petaurista

 Behavior and Lifestyle

-The lesser spot-nosed guenon is diurnal, arboreal, and enigmatic.
+The lesser spot-nosed guenon is diurnal (active in daytime), arboreal (tree-dwelling), and enigmatic (mysterious).
 This little monkey is very cautious, so it skitters and meanders through the forest understory in order to avoid predators like leopards on the ground; it also steers clear of the high canopy where birds of prey could be circling.

 Unfortunately, very few studies have been conducted on this species.